Skip to content

 5. Equity-related

-1. Contractual causes of action:
+1. Breach of contract cause of action:

 Imagine being admitted to a federal court pro hac vice to represent a long-standing firm client in a contract dispute; your client insists you represent them.
 You face an important decision: to take on the case or refer it out.
 Download a free litigation playbook and gain insights on how to defend against a breach of contract dispute.

-Litigation playbook cover with title - Litigating a breach of contract action - Playbook by Practical Law
+Litigation playbook cover with title - Litigating a breach of contract action -

 Litigating a breach of contract action: The answers you need and how to proceed when litigating a matter.